Torpedo: Radio and wire guidance

 One of the most sophisticated early examples of a radio-controlled torpedo was the Sims-Edison torpedo (circa 1890), later known as the Sims-Shoemaker torpedo (after 1902).
-The weapon carried a 500 lb nitrogelatin warhead and was capable of a speed of 20 kn.
+Developed by Winfield Scott Sims in collaboration with Thomas Edison, the weapon existed in three versions, with the first two (patented in 1885 and 1891) being wire-guided and additionally powered remotely by an umbilical cable.
+The 1885 version had a speed of 11 kn, and the 1891 version improved this to 21 kn.
+Maximal range was 3500 yd, limited by the length of the umbilical cable, and endurance was unlimited.
+The weapon was also equipped with an electrical detonator, which was touted as a safety feature: contemporary Whitehead and Howell torpedoes employed a percussion inertial fuze.
+The final 1902 version of the weapon carried a 500 lb nitrogelatin warhead and was capable of a speed of 20 kn.
 Control signals used code sequences transmitted via radio, in a manner similar to a teletype; aside from steering, the weapon could also be remotely armed and detonated, sped up or slowed down, and halted entirely at the operator's discretion.
 The weapon was effectively impossible to hijack even if an identical command console were possessed by the adversary, and the brevity of command signals would have also enormously complicated radio signal detection and jamming.
+The Sims-Edison torpedo was employed on the Brazilian auxiliary cruiser Andrada in 1893-1894 during the Federalist Revolution; however, it was never used, due to an absence of qualified personnel.

 Artist's impression of a USN Mark 39 wire-guided torpedo approaching a hostile submarine.

 During the First World War, the U.S. Navy evaluated a radio controlled torpedo launched from a surface ship, called the Hammond torpedo.
-A later version tested in the 1930s was claimed to have an effective range of 6 mi.
+A later version tested in the 1930s was claimed to have an effective range of 6 nmi.
+Designed by John Hays Hammond after 1911, the 40 ft long weapon carried a warhead of 500 lb of guncotton, used a gasoline piston engine for propulsion and had an estimated speed of as much as 28 kn, with an endurance of as much as 7 nmi.
+Radio guidance used analog signals theoretically susceptible to interception and spoofing by the enemy, but this consequently made the weapon cheaper and easier to control, and its speed was posited as sufficient to offset this disadvantage.